By MEGAN JANETSKY

 Spain has offered its citizenship to the 222 exiles, while the U.S. granted the Nicaraguans a two-year temporary protection.

-But many of the former prisoners in the United States are left in a state of legal and mental flux, said Jennie Lincoln, an academic in contact with many of the exiles.
+But many of the former prisoners in the United States are left in a state of legal and mental flux, said Jennie Lincoln, senior adviser on Latin America for the CarterCenter whois in touch with many of the dissidents.

 “Psychologically they are stateless,” Lincoln said.
 “They’re in shock, going from one day being in prison, then hours later on a plane to the United States.
 Imagine the psychological impact of that, and then being stripped of your citizenship.”